UTBox: Frequently Asked Questions (FAQ)

 UTBox will retain up to 100 versions of a given file as long as the account has available storage quota.

 What is the Retention Period for Deleted Items?

 Items that are stored in the Trash are automatically deleted after 30-days.

 Yes, a dedicated 508 compliant site is maintained by Box.
-The Accessible Box Version is available at: a.box.com.
+The Accessible Box Version is available at: https://a.box.com.

-Can I migrate my DropBox data to UTBox?
+Can I Migrate My SharePoint Data to UTBox?